TristanSalles/EarthSurface/docs/arid.rst

 Beach dunes
 ^^^^^^^^^^^^^^^^^^^^^

-Sand dunes built up by aeolian action can form adjacent to beaches in any climatic setting.
+**Sand dunes built up by aeolian action can form adjacent to beaches in any climatic setting**.
 In the intertidal zone of a foreshore loose sediment is subaerially exposed at low tide, and as it dries out it is available to be picked up and redeposited by the wind.
 Beach dune ridges form where the foreshore sediments are mainly sandy, exposed at low tide and subject to removal by onshore winds.
 The sand then accumulates at the head of the beach, either as a simple narrow ridge or sometimes extending for hundreds of metres inland.

 In humid climates the dunes become colonised by grasses, shrubs and trees that stabilise the sand and allow the ridges to build up metres to tens of metres thickness.
-The roots of these plants and burrowing animals disrupt any depositional stratification, so the cross-bedding characteristic of desert dunes may not be preserved in beach dune ridges.

 Periglacial deposits
 ^^^^^^^^^^^^^^^^^^^^^

-Glacial outwash areas (7.4.3) are places where loose detritus that has been released from melting ice remains exposed on the surface for long periods of time because plant growth and soil formation is slow in periglacial regions.
+Glacial outwash areas are places where loose detritus that has been released from melting ice remains exposed on the surface for long periods of time because plant growth and soil formation is slow in periglacial regions.
 Wind blowing over the outwash plain can pick up sand and redeposit it locally, usually against topographic features such as the side of a valley.
-These patches of aeolian sand may therefore occur intercalated with fluvio-glacial facies
-(7.4.3), but rarely form large deposits.
+These patches of aeolian sand may therefore occur intercalated with fluvio-glacial facies, but rarely form large deposits.

 ..  admonition:: So what did you learn?